 More specific symptoms occur when the iron accumulates in particular organs:

-Patients with hemochromatosis are at increased risk for diabetes and pancreatic cancer.
+Patients with hemochromatosis are at increased risk for pancreatic cancer.
 Arthritis also can develop as a result of the excess iron.

 Hemochromatosis Diagnosis at Johns Hopkins